frontenddogma/web-development-glossary/manuscript/b.md

 : → Patch

 Bugzilla
 : A web-based general-purpose bug tracking system and testing tool originally developed and used by the Mozilla project.
-Bugzilla was first released in 1998 by Netscape Communications.&nbsp;[†](#w-bugzilla) ℹ︎&nbsp;[bugzilla.org](https://www.bugzilla.org/)
+Bugzilla was first released in 1998 by Netscape.&nbsp;[†](#w-bugzilla) ℹ︎&nbsp;[bugzilla.org](https://www.bugzilla.org/)

 Build Verification Test
 : → Smoke testing